 I haven’t been to all 11 WallyPark locations, but I do know that at LAX, WallyPark provides the absolute best combination of time-to-gate and cost-per-day.
 In almost every issue of Southwest’s onboard magazine, Spirit magazine, WallyPark has an ad good for 25% off your total parking bill, not just one day’s worth.
 Clip the ad.

-Understanding and knowing about Southwest Airlines hacks can help you maximize and customize your Southwest Airlines experience.
+Understanding and knowing about tips, hacks, and upgrades on Southwest Airlines hacks can help you maximize and customize your Southwest Airlines experience.

 Shelli Stein is a health and fitness entrepreneur who travels the world in search of culture, food, and fun!
 Besides contributing to PointMeToThePlane, you can find her at Joy in Movement.